-The largest one ever officially measured was Lolong, who was a saltwater crocodile who measured 20 feet three inches long and weighed 2,370 pounds.
+The largest one ever officially measured was Lolong, who was a saltwater crocodile that measured 20 feet three inches long and weighed 2,370 pounds.
 Unfortunately, he died of congestive heart failure in February 2013.
-The largest crocodile alive is Cassius who is about 100 years old.
+The largest crocodile alive is Cassius who is over 100 years old.

 The saltwater crocodile Cassius measures 17 feet three inches long.
 While these modern crocodiles are huge, there are prehistoric ones that were much larger in size.

-Scientists have to guess when it comes to how big prehistoric dinosaurs were as there are not accurate measurements from that time.
+Scientists have to guess when it comes to how big prehistoric dinosaurs were as there are no accurate measurements from that time.